grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

     ```
     **Make sure to replace the placeholder with your AWS account ID.**

-### Adding the policy to the S3 buckets

-To allow the IAM role to access the S3 buckets, you need to add the policy to the bucket.
-You can do this using the AWS Management Console or the AWS CLI.
-The below steps show how to add the policy using the AWS CLI.

-1. Create a bucket policy file named `bucket-policy-chunk.json` with the following content:

-    ```json
-    {
-        "Version": "2012-10-17",
-        "Statement": [
-            {
-                "Sid": "Statement1",
-                "Effect": "Allow",
-                "Principal": {
-                    "AWS": "arn:aws:iam::<ACCOUNT ID>:role/LokiServiceAccountRole"
-                },
-                "Action": [
-                    "s3:PutObject",
-                    "s3:GetObject",
-                    "s3:DeleteObject",
-                    "s3:ListBucket"
-                ],
-                "Resource": [
-                    "arn:aws:s3:::< CHUNK BUCKET NAME >",
-                    "arn:aws:s3:::< CHUNK BUCKET NAME >/*"
-                ]
-            }
-        ]
-    }
-    ```
-    **Make sure to replace the placeholders with your AWS account ID and the bucket names.**

-1. Add the policy to the bucket:

-    ```bash
-    aws s3api put-bucket-policy --bucket <CHUNK BUCKET NAME eg. `loki-aws-dev-chunks`> --policy file://bucket-policy-chunk.json
-    ```
-1. Create a bucket policy file named `bucket-policy-ruler.json` with the following content:

-    ```json
-    {
-        "Version": "2012-10-17",
-        "Statement": [
-            {
-                "Sid": "Statement1",
-                "Effect": "Allow",
-                "Principal": {
-                    "AWS": "arn:aws:iam::<ACCOUNT ID>:role/LokiServiceAccountRole"
-                },
-                "Action": [
-                    "s3:PutObject",
-                    "s3:GetObject",
-                    "s3:DeleteObject",
-                    "s3:ListBucket"
-                ],
-                "Resource": [
-                    "arn:aws:s3:::< RULER BUCKET NAME >",
-                    "arn:aws:s3:::< RULER BUCKET NAME >/*"
-                ]
-            }
-        ]
-    }
-    ```
-    **Make sure to replace the placeholders with your AWS account ID and the bucket names.**

-1. Add the policy to the bucket:

-    ```bash
-    aws s3api put-bucket-policy --bucket <RULER BUCKET NAME eg. `loki-aws-dev-ruler`> --policy file://bucket-policy-ruler.json
-    ```

 ## Deploying the Helm chart

 Before we can deploy the Loki Helm chart, we need to add the Grafana chart repository to Helm.
 This repository contains the Loki Helm chart.